 EpiPen® has a spring-loaded concealed needle.
 The built-in needle protection keeps the needle covered during and after use.
 Visit www.epipen.co.uk.

 Jext® has a locking needle shield which engages after use, designed to protect against needle injury.
-Visit www.jext.co.uk.
+Visit www.jext.co.uk or download the Jext app, available for iPhone and Android, for more information on your Jext device.

 How many injectors should I carry?